hubignite/testrepo/README.md

 ### PoC design notes
     1. Use GitHub test repo *testrepo*
     2. Use C4 diagramm to design architecture PoC top-bottom
-    3. Use Structurizr or similar Model-as-a-Code approach
+    3. Use Structurizr or similar Model-as-a-Code approach with VS Code
     4. Use CLEAN with emphasis on DDD core in the PoC, once it has reach ruleset
     5. Use minimal code prototyping
     6. Commit model and impolementation PoC-s into the test repo

 ### Assumptions
     1. Single-region/location/authority - it is not mentioned.
 It might be main assessment point, but once it's not mentioned, then extracted.